Project-GrADyS/gradys-simulations/README.md

 ![Dadca protocol showcase](assets/dadca_showcase.gif)

 # Installation
+There are two ways to install and use Gradys-Sim.
+The first one is to download the provided virtual applience which you can import into any virtual machine software that supports the *.ova* file format.
+The second one it to install direcly into your machine

+### 1. Virtualization
+Just download the virtual applience file (.ova) from [this link](https://drive.google.com/file/d/1IlgWMdPeYZH246wYP_pVjzWEvD9X_tZH/view?usp=sharing) and import it into any virtual machine software that supports the *.ova* file format.
+[Oracle's VirtualBox](https://www.virtualbox.org/) is recommended

+### 2. Local Installation
 In order to run the simulations and use the components in this repository you need to have both OMNeT++ and the INET framework installed.

-Version 5.6 of OMNeT++ is required, to install it [just follow these instructions](https://doc.omnetpp.org/omnetpp/InstallGuide.pdf).
+Version 5.6 of OMNeT++ is required, to install it [just follow these instructions](https://web.archive.org/web/20210506210003/https://doc.omnetpp.org/omnetpp/InstallGuide.pdf).
 INET version 4.2 is also required, when first opening the OMNeT++ IDE you should be prompted with the option to install INET and all you need to do is accept it but if you need help [check out the installation instructions](https://inet.omnetpp.org/Installation.html).

 After installing both OMNeT++ and INET you should be able to clone the repository to youw active OMNeT++ IDE workspace.
 To do this select File > Impor... then open the "git" section and select "Projects from git" then "Clone Uri".
 After that just fill in the URL for this repository and finish the process following the displayed instructions.